AustralianSynchrotron/concat-record/documentation/README.md

 ## <span style='color:#f00000'>License</span>

-The concat record is released under the GNU Lesser General Public License.
+The concat record is released under the GNU Lesser General Public License 3.0.

+## <span style='color:#f00000'>Credits</span>

+Many parts of the concat record are based on or cribbed from other record types including, but not necessarily limited to:

+ * The original genSubRecord (Andy Foster) and the revised aSubRecord (Andrew Johnson),
+ * Output handlining from the calcout record (Ned Arnold), itself based on recCalc.c (Julie Sander and Bob Dalesio), and
+ * device hadling based on devCalcoutSoft.c and devCalcoutSoftCallback.c (Marty Kraimer).

 ## <span style='color:#f00000'>Key Features</span>